Jackie Chan: 2008–present: New experiments and change in acting style

+Views on filmmaking

+On August 10, 2025, during a Q&A session at the Locarno Film Festival, Chan stated that he believes contemporary Hollywood productions have "lost quality" due to major studios prioritizing profit over creative filmmaking.
+He commented, "Right now, a lot of big studios, they're not filmmakers, they're business guys.
+They invest 40 million and think, 'How can I get it back?'
+It's very difficult to make a good movie now."
+Chan contrasted modern productions with what he considered higher-quality films from earlier decades and said his own career goal had been to serve as a "cross-cultural bridge" between the United States and China.

 Other works

 Music

-Chan had vocal lessons whilst at the Peking Opera School in his childhood.
+Chan had vocal lessons while at the Peking Opera School in his childhood.
 He began producing records professionally in the 1980s and has gone on to become a successful singer in Hong Kong and Asia.
 He has released 20 albums since 1984 and has performed vocals in Cantonese, Mandarin, Japanese, Taiwanese and English.
 He often sings the theme songs of his films, which play over the closing credits.
 Chan's first musical recording was "Kung Fu Fighting Man", the theme song played over the closing credits of The Young Master (1980).
 At least 10 of these recordings have been released on soundtrack albums for the films.
 His Cantonese song "Story of a Hero" (英雄故事) (theme song of Police Story) was selected by the Royal Hong Kong Police and incorporated into their recruitment advertisement in 1994.

 Chan voiced the character of Shang in the Chinese release of the Walt Disney animated feature Mulan (1998).
 He also performed the song "I'll Make a Man Out of You", for the film's soundtrack.
-For the US release, the speaking voice was performed by B.D.
-Wong and the singing voice was done by Donny Osmond.
+For the US release, the speaking voice was performed by BD Wong and the singing voice was done by Donny Osmond.
 He also collaborated with Ani DiFranco on "Unforgettable".

 In 2007, Chan recorded and released "We Are Ready", the official one-year countdown song to the 2008 Summer Olympics which he performed at a ceremony marking the one-year countdown to the 2008 Summer Paralympics.
 Chan also released one of the two official Olympics albums, Official Album for the Beijing 2008 Olympic Games – Jackie Chan's Version, which featured a number of special guest appearances.
-Chan performed "Hard to Say Goodbye" along with Andy Lau, Liu Huan and Wakin (Emil) Chau, at the 2008 Summer Olympics closing ceremony.
+Chan performed "Hard to Say Goodbye" along with Andy Lau, Liu Huan and Wakin Chau, at the 2008 Summer Olympics closing ceremony.